Focus on building the best possible community. If you are great, people will notice and opportunities will appear.

 - The Baby Boomer population could redefine our notions of later life stages by challenging expectations regarding part-time work, leisure, volunteerism, family roles and structures, and continuing education and skills development.

 - Many U.S. companies and nonprofits have not trained, prepared, or secured sufficient numbers of mid-level managers to fill the executive ranks nationally.
 A talent pool shortage among those with executive quality potential significantly affecst the level of competitiveness of U.S. industries and the quality of service from the national public and nonprofit institutions.
+Charitable purposes for a non profit organization, as defined by the IRS are often spiritual, academic, scientific, literary, testing for public protection, cultivating national or international amateur sports levels of competition, and stopping harshness to children or animals.
+You can check us out here, To know more about non profit organization.

 - As boomers retire, expect wide-ranging effects: not only do retirees produce and contribute less in an economic sense, they tend to spend less as well — not a recipe for economic growth.